TaiHsin/Travel/README.md

 #### Travel with your trip pal.
 With U TriPal, you will fasinate your trip.
 Create and record every custom trip include daily attraction.
 Manage every daily attractions easily and intuitively.
-Add attractions to collections to prepare for the next trip.
+Add attractions to collections for schedule next trip conveniently.
 Pack with packlistto bring everything efficiently.

 * The App is avalible in App Stroe